halidziya/The-Peace-Island/README.md

 Alpha decided to act.

-End : Whatever the technology is
+End : Whatever the technology is the evil inside human being cannot be alleviated.
+There would be always conflicts here.
+All we hope is the justice in the afterlife.